Cloud cost optimization

 1. Sign up for free

-3. Set permissions only for turn on/off of instances
+3. Set permissions only for turning instances on/off

-4. Go to Saving Schedules → Select an active time period for your instances
+4. Go to Saving Schedules and select an active time period for your instances

 5. Select the instances you want to apply the schedule to